Federal Reserve officials sound warnings about higher rates

 His suggestion was in contrast to a speech he gave in January, titled “A Case for Cautious Optimism,” that captured a prevailing sentiment at the time that inflation had peaked and was steadily declining.

+Inflation data was also revised higher and came in hotter than expected in January.
+Waller noted that for the final three months of last year, core inflation — which excludes the volatile food and energy categories — was revised up from an annual rate of 3.1% to 4.3%.
+It then rose to 4.6% in January.

+“Although inflation has been coming down since the middle of last year,” Waller said, “the recent data indicate that we haven’t made as much progress as we thought.”

-On Wednesday, Neel Kashkari, president of the Federal Reserve of Minneapolis, said, “I lean towards continuing to raise further.”
-He was responding to government reports that consumer spending and hiring were strong in January and that inflation worsened last month.
+Other Fed officials have also expressed unease about the reports showing higher inflation and hotter growth.
+On Wednesday, Neel Kashkari, president of the Federal Reserve Bank of Minneapolis, said, “I lean towards continuing to raise further.”

 “These are concerning data points, suggesting that we’re not making progress as quickly as we would like,” Kashkari said.

+Yet Bostic also added, “There is a case to be made that we need to go higher.”

+“Jobs have come in stronger than we expected,” Bostic said.
+“Inflation is remaining stubborn at elevated levels.
+Consumer spending is strong.
+Labor markets remain quite tight.”

-Last Friday, Loretta Mester, president of the Cleveland Fed, told Bloomberg News that the Fed “needs to do a little more” to raise rates and to keep them elevated for an extended period.
+And last Friday, Loretta Mester, president of the Cleveland Fed, told Bloomberg News that the Fed “needs to do a little more” to raise rates and to keep them elevated for an extended period.